mapbox/earcut/README.md

 #### Changelog

+##### 2.1.0 (Mar 11, 2016)

+- Added `earcut.deviation` function for verifying correctness of triangulation.
+- Added `earcut.flatten` function for converting GeoJSON-like input into a format Earcut expects.

 ##### 2.0.9 (Mar 10, 2016)

 - Fixed a rare race condition where a hole would be handled incorrectly.